ethereum/consensus-specs/specs/core/0_beacon-chain.md

 | `GWEI_PER_ETH` | `10**9` | Gwei/ETH |
 | `BEACON_CHAIN_SHARD_NUMBER` | `2**64 - 1` | - |

+* For the safety of crosslinks a minimum committee size of 111 is [recommended](https://vitalik.ca/files/Ithaca201807_Sharding.pdf).
+(Unbiasable randomness with a Verifiable Delay Function (VDF) will improve committee robustness and lower the safe minimum committee size.)
+The shuffling algorithm generally ensures (assuming sufficient validators) committee sizes at least `TARGET_COMMITTEE_SIZE // 2`.
+* At most `1/MAX_BALANCE_CHURN_QUOTIENT` of the [validators](#dfn-validator) can change during each [validator](#dfn-validator) registry change.

 ### Deposit contract

 | Name | Value | Unit |